The Heat (film): Plot

 The women equip themselves with assault weapons from Mullins's personal arsenal, and infiltrate one of Larkin's warehouses, but are captured and bound.
 Julian is about to torture them when he gets called away by Larkin.
 Before leaving, Julian stabs Ashburn in the leg and leaves the knife in the wound.

 Mullins removes the knife and uses it to cut the rope binding her hands.
-Before she can cut the rope around her feet, they hear someone coming and Mullins puts the knife back in Ashburn's leg.
+Before she can cut the rope around her feet, they hear someone coming, so she puts the knife back in Ashburn's leg.
 It is Craig and Adam who enter.
 Craig begins to untie the two women, but when they reveal Jason is alive, Adam shoots Craig before revealing he is Larkin.
 Adam/Larkin has been working on his own case from inside the DEA for months.

-Julian returns and Larkin orders him to kill Ashburn and Mullins while he visits the hospital to kill Jason.
-Mullins had put her arms behind her chair so she looks tied up.
-After Larkin leaves, Mullins frees herself, grabs the knife and attacks Julian.
+Julian returns and Larkin orders him to kill Ashburn and Mullins while he goes to the hospital to kill Jason.
+Mullins had put her arms behind her chair so she still looks tied up.
+After Larkin leaves, she frees herself, grabs the knife and attacks Julian.
 Ashburn throws herself to the floor whilst tied to her chair and he falls.
 Julian then grabs Ashburn and threatens to slit her throat as Mullins raises a gun.
 Ashburn head butts Julian backwards and incapacitates him.
 The duo race to the hospital to save Jason.

 There, Mullins searches for Jason; Ashburn, hindered by her stab wound, lags behind.
 Mullins finds Jason's room, but is disarmed by Larkin, who is about to kill Jason.
-Ashburn, however, subdues Larkin by shooting him in the genitals.
-Ashburn requests to stay in the FBI's Boston field office, and has developed a strong friendship with Mullins.
+Ashburn, however, subdues him by shooting him in the genitals.
+Ashburn requests to stay in the FBI's Boston field office, as she has developed a strong friendship with Mullins.

 Jason fully recovers from his coma.
-Mullins receives a commendation from the Boston Police Department.
-Members of her family are present, and they all cheer for her.
+Mullins receives a commendation from the Boston Police Department, and members of her family are present, who all cheer for her.
 Mullins has signed the back of Ashburn's yearbook, "Foster kid, now you have a sister".